Last updated: 23-05-2024. From web page: Council Constitution.

 8. Unless otherwise required by law, evaluators must not disclose information contained within tenders or quotes returned by a supplier to any third party.

-2. Agreements approved in accordance with Rule 18.1 may be used by the Council (as part of the procurement procedures in Rules 9-15) following an assessment by the Procurement Team, including whether they are considered to offer Best Value for the need in question and when considering performance on previous and/or current contracts (or both) by the relevant framework or DPS contractors.
+1. Third Party Framework Agreements and DPS’ may be used by the Council (as part of the procurement procedures in Rules 9-15) following an assessment by the Procurement Team of the suitability of the Framework Agreement or DPS including whether they are considered to offer Best Value for the need in question.

 Use of Nominated Sub-contractors